bigvisionit/vorlagen/README.md

 echo $b;

-Access to any string positions
+- Access to any string positions:

 $string[-1] // => the last character etc.